1589864500/SDES/README.md

 # Code of Scaling Multi-Objective Security Games Provably via Space Discretization Based Evolutionary Search (SDES).

 ## Declare
 Thank you for your timely attention.
-At present, our project is working, and the dependencies we use are very common.
+At present, our project is ready for run, and the dependencies we use are very common.
 If you have any questions, you can submit the issue, and we will reply in the first time.
 It could take months to make the project more readable and prescriptable.
 Not much effort at the moment, sorry.

 ## Experiment environment.
 The experimental environment is consistent with the first work of MOSG, including (i) the randomly-generated security games, i.e., $\mathcal{D}$'s and $\mathcal{A}$'s payoff obey the uniform integral distribution of [1, 10], while the defender and attacker payoffs obey the uniform integral distribution of [-10, -1], (ii) the problem scale is divided into three dimensions: the attacker number $N$, the target needed to be protected number $T$, and the resource ratio $r$, satisfying the following constraint: $N\geq3$, $T=[25, 50, 75, 100, 200, 400, 600, 800, 1000]$, $r=0.2$, the resource equals $r\cdot T$,